She is overseeing its repair and reconstruction following the devastating fires of 2014 and 2018.

 Previous to that Liz was head of Glasgow City Council’s Heritage and Design Department, a post which embraced the protection and change management of the City’s listed buildings and conservation areas.

-Previous to that Liz was the Project Director of the Merchant City Initiative – a HLF-supported regeneration programme focused on properties in the historic Merchant City of Glasgow.
+She was previously director of the Merchant City Initiative – a National Lottery Heritage Fund-supported regeneration programme focused on properties in the historic Merchant City of Glasgow.
 The Initiative also broadened its remit to include public art projects, allotments, creative industry and local business support.

-Other posts previously held include that of Chair of the UK Association of Preservation Trusts, member of the Historic Buildings Council for Scotland, trustee of Strathclyde Building Preservation Trust and external examiner on the MSc for European Conservation at Dundee College of Art.
+Other posts previously held include chair of the UK Association of Preservation Trusts, trustee of the Architectural Heritage Fund, member of the Historic Buildings Council for Scotland and external examiner on the MSc for European Conservation at Dundee College of Art.

 Liz was awarded an OBE for services to the heritage and conservation in Scotland in 2010.